SELF-HELP ACTION SUPPORTING SURVIVORS OF TORTURE AND TRAUMA IN SE ASIA, OCEANIA AND AUSTRALASIA

 Brief Summary

-This document is part of a wider project building support for Indigenous and disadvantaged small minority trauma and torture survivors throughout the SE Asia, Oceania and Australasia Region.
+This document is part of a wider project building support for Indigenous and disadvantaged small minority trauma and torture survivors throughout the East Asia, Oceania and Australasia Region.

 The following material provides scenarios of action extending a small Micro-proposal relating to the Focal people, namely East Timorese, Bougainvillian and other Indigenous/disadvantaged small minority and intercultural people in the Region.
-This Micro-project is outlined in the document 'Evolving a SE Asia, Oceania, Australasia Self-help Trauma Support Intercultural Network - A Small Micro-project'.
+This Micro-project is outlined in the document 'Evolving an East Asia, Oceania, Australasia Self-help Trauma Support Intercultural Network - A Small Micro-project'.

 This plan for action uses a participatory self help model.
 The model has been successfully actioned by Indigenous, disadvantaged small minority and intercultural Regional Focal people for over thirty years.
 The page Communal Ways For Healing the World contains a historical timeline of this action.